-Our Columbus distracted driving accident attorneys at Oliver Law Office know Governor DeWine signed Senate Bill 288 in January 2023, which prohibits all drivers, in most circumstances, from using or holding a cellphone or electronic device while driving.
+Our Columbus distracted driving accident attorneys at Oliver Law Office know Governor DeWine signed Senate Bill 288 in January 2023, which prohibits all drivers, in most circumstances, from using or holding a cell phone or electronic device while driving.

 Oliver Law Office was built to prioritize and support you through unparalleled communication and commitment to your individualized needs by delivering an experience that instills trust and encourages the ethical and passionate pursuit of justice.